 In 1536 he separated from his brothers' inheritants (Salimbene died before 1523, Giovanni in 1535) and from that year the shop was run by his sons Vincenzo (Cencio) and Ubaldo, even if his activity didn't cease until about 1541.

 In 1547 the two brothers, with the permission of their father and with the specific contract, formed a society among themselves for art practice in their father's shop: Cencio assumed the job of the manufacturing of all kinds of vases, Ubaldo that of painting them and having them painted, also to complete the vases painted with majolics, with gold colour, violet, mother of pearl finishing, ruby red, a colour which only Mastro Giorgio had created.
 Therefore often on the same work of art you could find the signature of the artist who painted it, as well as the eugubinian master who finished off the work of art with the shining finish.
-Therefore often on the same work of art we find both the signature of the artist who painted it and that of the eugubinian master who finished off the work with the shining effect.

 The first phase of Mastro Giorgio's artistic activity if unknown.
 The most antique work of art known today, edged off with shiny red ruby and gold, is a plate dated back to 1515 conserved at the Victoria and Albert Museum of London; other sure pieces are dated back to 1518, signed and marked by the eugubinian master at the back of the work (sometimes with M G, sometimes with the whole name followed by the date or by the words "in Ugubio").